-Malazzezia dermatitis is basically a fancy name for a skin condition that your dog can acquire on account of something else, such as an allergy or a different disease altogether.
-And while there is some evidence that this disease is hereditary in some cases, it is believed that more than half of cases where dogs present with Malassezia dermatitis do so as a secondary condition.
+Malazzezia dermatitis is a fancy name for a skin condition your dog can acquire on account of something else, such as an allergy or a different disease altogether.
+While there is some evidence that this disease is hereditary in some cases, it is believed that more than half of patients where dogs present with Malassezia dermatitis do so as a secondary condition.

-We here at IndulgeYourPet hate to see any animal suffer needlessly we decided that we would write this article so that we can shed some light on this disorder and hopefully provide you with the insight you’ll need to better care for your dog’s condition.
+We here at IndulgeYourPet hate to see any animal suffer needlessly, so we decided to write this article to shed some light on this disorder and hopefully provide you with the insight you’ll need to better care for your dog’s condition.

 So, without further ado, let’s dive right in.

-Point out that this yeast dermatitis should not be confused with atopic dermatitis in dogs.
-Because atopic dermatitis, occurs as a response to an allergy and is usually caused by an immune response to a household product.
-Atopic dermatitis covers things like:
+This yeast dermatitis should not be confused with atopic Dermatitis in dogs.
+Because atopic Dermatitis is a response to an allergy and is usually caused by an immune response to a household product.
+Atopic Dermatitis covers things like:

 - Dog-Hay-fever, where a skin rash on the underbelly is the most prominent clinical sign.